 Justification for deployment of the armored vehicle(s)

 Other specialized resources used (e.g. helicopter, canine)

+Demographic information about persons engaged at the target location (e.g., gender, race, age, membership in a vulnerable population)

 Presence or absence of media

-Whether there were injuries, uses of force, complaints, and/or property damage
+Description of arrests, injuries, uses of force, complaints, and/or property damage

-The commander of the Special Operations Section shall maintain a record of the deployments and ensure information about the deployments is include in the division’s Annual Management Report.
+The commander of the Special Operations Section shall maintain a record of the deployments and ensure that information about all deployments (both callout and pre-planned), including for each of the above data points, is included in the division’s Annual Management Report.
+Dispatch shall make a log entry in incident notes when an armored vehicle is deployed in a call-out (i.e. not pre-planned), for tracking and documentation purposes.